dwestland/dw-gulp-4-sass-nunjucks/README.md

 ```
 cd dw-gulp-4-sass-nunjucks
 ```
-Install devDependencies
+Install devDependencies:
 ```
 npm i
 ```
-Run Gulp
+Run Gulp:
 ```
 gulp
 ```
 ---
-License
+## License
-The code is available under the ISC License (Use it any way you want).
+The code is available under the ISC License (use it any way you want).